Pierredanselme/Project/README.md

 #Algorithm :

   INTPUT

-    - Specific sequence of a disease A (DNA)

-    - Specific sequence of a disease B (RNA)
+    - The choice of what test you want to have

     - The DNA sequence of the person (the sequence that code for the texture of the skin that can have 2 diseases)

-    - A dictionary that convert DNA into RNA
+    - (A dictionary that convert DNA into RNA and the sequences of the diseases) already in the program

   PROCESS

+    - Choose an option for the test that you want

+    - With the option that the user enter, open the program that can do this option

-    - Put into variable A and B the specific sequence of this diseases
+        For the disease A and B :
+                                    - Ask the user for their special sequences

-    - Ask for the DNA sequence of the "patient"
+                                    - Return the result (you have / don't have the disease)

+        For the registration:
+                                    - Open a file
-    - Compare the DNA sequence of the patient with the sequence A
+                                    - Ask for the name of the user
+                                    - Write the patient's result with his name in a file

-    - Return if the patient have the disease A
+                                    - Close the file

-    - Convert DNA into RNA

-    - Compare the RNA sequence of the patient with the sequence B
+        For the program the show the file :
+                                                - Open the file
+                                                - Read it in the console

-    - Return of the patient have the disease B
+                                                - Close the file

   OUTPUT

-    - True/False for the disease A

-    - True/False for the disease B
+    - The result of your test ( you have / you have not the disease ) if you put 1 or 2

+    - The file with all the patient if you put 3